Mahin556/K8S-artifects/Services/LoadBalancer/lb.md

 * **selector: app=sample-python-app** → Matches Pods with that label.
 * **port: 80** → External users access via HTTP `:80`.
 * **targetPort: 8000** → Actual port where application container listens.
+* Ideal for exposing services to the internet.
+* Behind the scenes, it creates a NodePort and ClusterIP service to route traffic internally.
+* Works best in cloud environments; for on-prem clusters, manual load balancers or MetalLB are required.

 ---